CoalTrain1618/Milestone_P_2/README.md

 - A playful audio control interface that allows users to manage playback and volume through an interactive design.

-- Empowers users with full control over game audio, enhancing the experience with customizable sound adjustments.
+- Empowers users with full control over game audio, enhancing the experience with customisable sound adjustments.

 #### Game Instructions